-- Check the Event Viewer (Windows) or websense.log file (Linux) for errors. - ◆ Navigate to the Websense bin directory (C:\Program Files\Websense\bin or /opt/ Websense/bin/, by default) and verify that the das.ini file exists, and that it has not been corrupted or truncated. - ◆ Make sure that there is enough disk space on the Directory Agent machine to store a full snapshot of your directory.
+- Check the Event Viewer (Windows) or websense.log file (Linux) for errors. - Navigate to the Websense bin directory (Where is the Websense "bin" directory?, page 457) and verify that the das.ini file exists, and that it has not been corrupted or truncated. - Make sure that there is enough disk space on the Directory Agent machine to store a full snapshot of your directory.
 For example, a snapshot of a 200,000 user directory requires about 100 MB of disk space. - ◆ Make sure that there is enough available memory for Directory Agent to compare its current snapshot with the previous one.
 For example, comparing snapshots of a 200,000 user directory requires about 100 MB of memory.